VICTORIA'S RECIPE FILE

 This was one of Victoria's specialties and Diego's favorite.
 It was probably made with ground beef.
 This is a leaner version.

-10 ounces lean ground turkey breast 4 cups reduced sodium chicken broth
+10 ounces lean ground turkey breast

-1 slice stale whole wheat bread, torn into pea sized pieces 1 (9 oz) package frozen green beans
+1 slice whole wheat bread, torn into pea-sized pieces

-4 scallions, chopped 1 (10 oz) can diced tomatoes
+4 scallions, chopped

-1/4 teaspoon ground cumin 1 cup frozen corn kernels
+1/4 teaspoon ground cumin

-4 teaspoons canola or corn oil 1 cup frozen peas
+4 teaspoons canola or corn oil

-2 corn tortillas, torn into bite size pieces 4 tablespoon chopped cilantro
+2 corn tortillas, torn into bite-sized pieces

-1 garlic glove, minced
+1 garlic clove, minced

 1. Combine the turkey, bread pieces, 3 tablespoons of the scallions, chili powder and cumin in a medium bowl.
 Shape mixture into 16 meatballs.